Iran Hostage Crisis Insider Reviews Hollywood Thriller 'Argo'

 Read More: http://www.al-monitor.com/pulse/originals/2012/al-monitor/washington-insider-reviews-argo.html

-Gary Sick served on the National Security Council staff under Presidents Ford, Carter and Reagan.
+Gary Sick served on the National Security Council staff under former US presidents Gerald Ford, Jimmy Carter and Ronald Reagan.
 He was the principal White House aide for Iran during the Iranian Revolution and the hostage crisis and is the author of two books on US-Iran relations, in addition to several other edited books and articles dealing with US Middle East policy.
 He blogs at garysick.tumblr.com

 Translate with Google